Can Turkish psychedelic music go global?

 At a time when scores of creative, young people are fleeing Turkey in droves, the Anatolian Rock Revival Project is attempting to inspire those who remain to be bold and attempt new things.

-Kenan Behzat Sharpe is a freelance journalist and academic based between Santa Cruz, California and Istanbul, Turkey.
-His writings focus on Turkish literature, music, cinema, left-wing movements and youth culture.
+Kenan Behzat Sharpe is a freelance journalist and academic based between Santa Cruz, California, and Istanbul, Turkey.
+He has a PhD in literature from the University of California, Santa Cruz.
+His research centers on the relationship between social movements and literature, music, film and popular culture in Turkey, the Eastern Mediterranean and the United States.
 He is an editor and founder of Blind Field: A Journal of Cultural Inquiry.
-Sharpe is a PhD candidate at the University of California, Santa Cruz.
-His dissertation research centers on 1960s social movements and the arts in Turkey, the Eastern Mediterranean and the United States.
 On Twitter: @kenan_sharpe